AlastorrrXu/STATS216V_2024_Summer_Final/README.md

 - **Decision Trees**
 - **Random Forests**
 - **Neural Networks (NN)**
+- **Naive Bayes**

 Through these trials, we determined that the Neural Network and Random Forest models performed the best.
-As a result, we focused on these two models, aiming to achieve further improvements through enhanced feature engineering and hyperparameter tuning.
+Although we also experimented with **Naive Bayes** and a **hard voting** ensemble method (combining predictions from multiple models), these approaches did not perform well.
+The hard voting method, in particular, struggled due to the three possible prediction outcomes, which resulted in suboptimal final predictions.

 ### 4. Feature Engineering and Hyperparameter Tuning